michaelofla96/Mahou-Shoujou-Run1-/README.md

 Settings

 - Can Mute sounds and return to Main Menu.
-Highlighted buttons are also used here.

 Help